bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] Overview page should start wtih Goal and Outcome expanded, showing outputs, probabl???

 - [ ] Discuss how we tackle oob updates (someone added something to the tree I have to refresh the page)

+- [ ] Results don't have indicators and shit, remove edit button

+- [ ] Open the the dashboard with top two levels expanded (show outputs)